 He was giving courses abroad; so, I introduced to him the idea of working together and I showed to him my achieved projects then we signed a partnership.
 I have a partner Sandra Abadir and just the two of us do everything.

 Our main challenge was to convince Mr. Jenkins to give the course under his name, however we convinced him to come to Egypt and give us the course here and he believed in us and in our work.
 Afterwards; he trusted us to give the course on his behalf.
+Success doesn’t come from money only; however, it comes from effort, dedication, and our passion in what we do.

 Later; we started to go in the market and spread the idea of professional gamification.
 Our main objective was to seek differentiation as we are specialized in gamification.
 In Egypt; there were a confusion between the concept of gamification and the game-based learning approach; so, the market expectation was different from what we are providing so we started to face so rejection but later we found approval from the startups; corporates, and especially the new generations of entrepreneurs.

 Another challenge was our fees as we are giving a course that is certified from the UK, but people started to know the importance of our product.
 But we see ourselves going in the right path and the Egyptian market is very promising and full of opportunities.
+Success doesn’t come from money only; however, it comes from effort, dedication, and our passion in what we do.

-- Is Gamification in favor to the Employer or employees?
+Is Gamification in favor to the Employer or employees ?

 I see it as a win – win situation; the employer won’t do the task unless he sees that is has high ROI “Return on Investments” on the company; the employee won’t engage in the task unless he knows it’s in his favor.

 So, the equation is that everyone is focused on the objective.
 What differentiates gamification from just games, badges, and trophies is that we do what we do for the sake of achieving business objective.
+Success doesn’t come from money only; however, it comes from effort, dedication, and our passion in what we do.

 From the perspective of employers its always business objective, we always try to measure its effect on the ROI, we measure each project outcome before and after gamification.
 As for employee; it’s for sure when someone is enjoying his work and getting involved in the workplace; it reflects on the productivity and the revenue.